Off-Policy Confidence Interval Estimation with Confounded Markov Decision Process: Statistical Guarantees

-\begin{coro} Suppose the conditions in Theorem \ref{thm2} hold.
+\begin{coro} (i) Suppose the conditions in Theorem \ref{thm2} hold.
 Suppose $\widehat{Q}$ and $\widehat{p}_a^*$ converge in $L_2$-norm to their oracle values.
-Then the direct estimator is consistent as $N\to\infty$.
-Suppose $\widehat{\omega}$ converge in $L_2$-norm to their oracle value.
-Then the IS-based estimator is consistent as $N\to\infty$. \end{coro} }
+Then the direct estimator is consistent as $N\to\infty$. (ii) Suppose $\widehat{\omega}$ converges in $L_2$-norm to their oracle value.
+Then the IS estimator is consistent as $N\to\infty$. \end{coro}

 To achieve efficiency, we need the following assumption:

 \textbf{Assumption 3.} Suppose $\widehat{Q}$, $\widehat{p}_a^*$, $\widehat{p}_m$, $\widehat{\omega}$ converge in $L_2$-norm to their oracle values at a rate of $N^{-\kappa^*}$ for some $\kappa^*>1/4$.